octobercms/docs/3.x/extend/database/mutators.md

 # Mutators

 Accessors and mutators allow you to format attributes when retrieving them from a model or setting their value.
-For example, you may want to use the [encryption service](../services/encryption.md) to encrypt a value while it is stored in the database, and then automatically decrypt the attribute when you access it on the model.
+For example, you may want to use the [encryption service](../services/hash-crypt.md) to encrypt a value while it is stored in the database, and then automatically decrypt the attribute when you access it on the model.

-In addition to custom accessors and mutators, you can also automatically cast date fields to [Carbon](https://github.com/briannesbitt/Carbon) instances or even [cast text values to JSON](#oc-attribute-casting).
+In addition to custom accessors and mutators, you can also automatically cast date fields to [Carbon](https://github.com/briannesbitt/Carbon) instances or even cast text values to JSON.

-<a id="oc-accessors-mutators"></a>
 ## Accessors & Mutators

 #### Defining an Accessor